Time for another very informative (and rather amusing) session of Stupid Questions Bulk fans!

 We hate to break it to you but two days after a workout is usually when you get the worst of the DOMS, so we’d suggest getting on that foam roller to prepare for what’s to come!

 And that’s a wrap!
-Don’t forget to keep submitting your Stupid Questions so we can continue teaching you the wonders of supplementing and gyming and having a laugh while we’re at it.
+Thanks for all your questions so far... we love teaching you the wonders of supplementing and gyming and having a laugh while we’re at it.